-In the RehaCom module Sustained Attention, the client works as an administrator at the end of a conveyor in a factory (e.g. production of beverages or cans, furniture factory, production of home appliances or electronic devices) to ensure ecological validity.
+In the RehaCom module Viligance 2, the client works as an administrator at the end of a conveyor in a factory (e.g. production of beverages or cans, furniture factory, production of home appliances or electronic devices) to ensure ecological validity.
 The clients task is to check objects (bottles, furniture, electronic devices, etc..) or their packaging, which are passing by in large intervals, and to sort out those objects that do not correspond with the permanent visible reference object.
-In the lower levels the speed of the conveyor is slow and the sequence of objects is medium, so that the client can get used to the conveyor scenario.
-While progressing through the levels, the initial easy sustained attention (medium frequency of stimuli and reactions) becomes harder with a high stimuli frequency (objects) and very short breaks.
+In the lower levels, the speed of the conveyor is slow and the sequence of objects is higher, so that the client can get used to the conveyor scenario.
+While progressing through the levels, the initial sustained attention (higher frequency of stimuli and reactions) becomes vigilance with a lower frequency of stimuli (objects) and long breaks that are susceptible to digressions.

 Figure 1 shows the user interface.
-In the horizontal there is the conveyor, on which the objects continuously move from the left to the right.
+On the horizontal conveyor, objects continuously

-Fig. 1: Training interface in case of a mistake.
-The client reacted, although there was no difference to the original image.
+Fig. 1: Training interface at level 4 in case of a mistake.
+The client reacted, although there w as no difference to the original image.

-For patients with an impairment of the right visual field the conveyor will move from the right to the left.
+For patients with an impairment of the right visual field, the conveyor will move from the right side to the left.
 Simultaneously, the reference image, the selection frame and the progress will be displayed on the left (fig. 2).
 You can select "impairment of visual field right" in "client data"-->"file"-->"hemianopia" in the master program of RehaCom.
-Analog for impairment of visual field on the left.

-Fig. 2: Training interface in case of a mistake.
+Fig. 2: Training interface at level 4 in case of a mistake.
 A correct guitar has been evaluated w rongly.
 You can see a red frame.
 The reference image and selection frame are on the left.

-Each consultation consists of one or more task runs, depending on the session level and duration.
+Each consultation consists of one or more task runs, depending on the level and duration of the session.
 Each run (e.g. 10 or 15 minutes) is divided into two phases: